-An ‘injunction’ is a court order that requires a party to do something or refrain from doing something.
-Failing to comply with an injunction can result in criminal or civil penalties, which can result in serving an imprisonment sentence.
+An injunction is a court order that requires a party to do something or refrain from doing something.
+Failing to comply with an injunction can result in criminal or civil penalties, and may even lead to serving an imprisonment sentence.

-A parent is entitled to seek an injunction from the Family Court to prevent their child from being taken out of the State or overseas by the other parent.
-It is often the case that evidence will need to be satisfied to the extent that the parent who is taking the child has no plans of returning.
+A parent is entitled to seek an injunction from the Family Court to prevent their child from being taken interstate or overseas by the other parent.
+It is often the case that evidence will need to be presented to prove to the court that the parent who is taking the child has no plans of returning.

 Indicators that a parent is planning to relocate their child

-The following could be used as evidence to demonstrate that a parent is planning to permanently take a child out of the State or overseas:
+The following could be used as evidence to demonstrate that a parent is planning to permanently take a child interstate or overseas:

-- if one parent has friends and family at the destination or previously inquired about jobs; or
+- If one parent has friends and family at the destination or has previously inquired about jobs; or

 Requirements for taking a child overseas

 In order to be able to take children overseas parents must obtain a valid passport for the children.
-If the child doesn’t already have a passport but the other parent is trying to obtain one, you need to seek permission from the other parent to obtain the passport.
-If for whatever reason, either parent is not content for the child obtaining a passport, the other parent may apply to the Family Court for an order that a passport be issued for your child.
+If the child doesn’t already have a passport, both parents have to agree to obtain a passport for the child.
+If for whatever reason, either parent is not content for the child to possess a passport, the other parent may apply to the Family Court for an order that a passport be issued despite these wishes.

-If an injunction is breached by a parent there are a number of things the Court can do to the party in breach.
+If an injunction is breached by a parent there are a number of things the court can order of the party in breach.
 These include:

-- ordering that they provide you with make-up time with your child;
+- They must provide the other parent with make-up time with the child;

 If you would like more information on how we can advise you on Family Law matter, do not hesitate to contact us on 9963 9800 or via our contact form here.